renatoferreira656/GoogleApiPOC/README.md

 ### Web Page:

-Accessing the root of `8080` will be a webpage available to help test the endpoints.
+Accessing the root of `8080`, a webpage will be available to help test the endpoints.

 ###### Default URL:
 ```